 Open RAN Policy Coalition.
 The Open RAN Policy Coalition, launched in mid-2020, advocates for government policies to help drive open RAN adoption.
 Its growing membership spans operators, equipment manufacturers, software developers, and silicon chip makers.

 Open Networking Foundation (ONF).
 In August 2020, the ONF announced several new initiatives in the open RAN domain.
 This group is looking to deliver open-source implementations of functionality included in open RAN components such as CU, DU, and RICs.

 Like other aspects of open RAN, the dependencies between and interactions across these groups can be confusing.
-And while well-intentioned, the plethora of initiatives has the potential to further fragment the industry, with each offering slightly different flavours of open RAN.
-To deliver a solution that universally appeals to multiple stakeholders, it will be critical for these various organisations to harmonise their efforts and provide a simple way for operators to learn about and embrace open RAN.
+And while well-intentioned, the plethora of initiatives has the potential to further fragment the industry, with each offering slightly different flavors of open RAN.
+To deliver a solution that universally appeals to multiple stakeholders, it will be critical for these various organizations to harmonize their efforts and provide a simple way for operators to learn about and embrace open RAN.

 Companies big and small across the telecommunications ecosystem, including tier one and tier two operators, webscalers, traditional vendors, and startups from all corners of the industry, are beginning to coalesce around the open RAN model.
 Some of these players include:

 Traditional RAN equipment vendors.
 These companies differ widely in the degree to which they embrace open RAN.